Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/feature_engineering_on_fabric/README.md

   Note down the subscription id, resource group, and feature store name.

+- Azure Monitor Application Insights

+  You can create a new [Azure Monitor Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) by following [this documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/app/create-workspace-resource#create-a-workspace-based-resource), or use an existing one.

 - Service Principal

   This service principal is required to access and interact with the Azure ML managed feature store and with Microsoft Purview from Fabric notebooks.
 Create the service principal in Microsoft Entra ID by [registering an application](https://learn.microsoft.com/purview/create-service-principal-azure#app-registration) and [adding a secret to the client credentials](https://learn.microsoft.com/purview/create-service-principal-azure#adding-a-secret-to-the-client-credentials).
 Note down the client id, client secret, and tenant id.